 How could it possibly affect your pregnancy: It can make it difficult to sleep and eat.

 What you can do about it: Eat small meals, eat crackers if you can’t tolerate anything else, try to nap whenever you can, and drink fluids before or after meals to prevent being overfull.
 Open windows to get fresh, cool air if you need it.
 Ginger can also be great for nausea.
+If nausea persists and it is severely impacting your life despite these remedies, you should talk to your doctor because you may need to be started on medication.

 What it is: Pregnancy can cause all kinds of aches and stabbing pains in your back, particularly the lower back.